The Vermont Statutes Online

 As used in this chapter:

-(1) “Early care, health, and education” means all services provided to families expecting a child and to children up to the age of six, including child care, family support, early education, mental and physical health services, nutrition services, and disability services.
+(1) “Early care, health, and education” means all services provided to families expecting a child and to children up to eight years of age, including child care, family support, early education, mental and physical health services, nutrition services, and disability services.

 (a) The Building Bright Futures Program shall be governed by a statewide council comprising no more than 23 members.
 The Building Bright Futures Council’s membership shall be as follows: